openedx/openedx-events/docs/how-tos/adding-events-to-a-service.rst

 How to add an Open edX Event to a service
 =========================================

-The next step after creating your first event in the Open edX Events library, it's to trigger the event in the service you implemented it for.
+The next step after creating your first event in the Open edX Events library is to trigger the event in the service you implemented it for.
 Here is a checklist of what we've done so far when including a new event to a service:

 - Add the openedx-events library to the service project.